garrisonneely/raspberry-pi-travel-router/docs/GETTING_STARTED.md

 **Installation time**: 20-40 minutes (driver compilation is the longest part)

+**Expected reboots**: 1 reboot after driver installation (Phase 2).
+After reboot, reconnect via SSH and re-run the installation script - it will automatically continue from Phase 3.

 ### 7.4 During Installation

 The script will automatically handle most prompts.
 You'll be asked to provide: